-You are cordially invited to attend the annual meeting of the shareholders of LCNB Corp. to be held on Tuesday, April 8, 2008 at 10:00 a.m. at the principal executive offices of LCNB Corp. at 2 North Broadway, Lebanon, Ohio 45036, for the purpose of considering and acting on the following:
+You are cordially invited to attend the annual meeting of the shareholders of LCNB Corp. to be held on Tuesday, April 28, 2009 at 10:00 a.m. at the principal executive offices of LCNB Corp. at 2 North Broadway, Lebanon, Ohio 45036, for the purpose of considering and acting on the following:

-Electing three Class III directors to serve until the 2011 annual meeting and one Class II director to serve until the 2010 annual meeting.
+Electing three Class I directors to serve until the 2012 annual meeting.